You were doing your own business, and suddenly a pesky blue screen with some texts appeared. You got scared and are looking for help.

 How to Prevent CPU from Overheating

 As you may be aware, heat is a processor’s worst enemy.
 It’s crucial to maintain your computer as cool as possible.
+Go through our detailed guide on CPU temperature to know more about it.

 Here is how you can keep your CPU temperature low: